Disclaimer: I do not own Harry Potter.

 "What.."
 Another smack.
 "Are you doing?"
 Susan bit out as she finally stopped her assault.

 Harry felt like he just got another inch shorter.
-He knew he shouldn't have tried this whole appearing-disappearing act like he did with Daphne – Bless her pure, emotionless soul.
+He knew he shouldn't have tried this whole appearing-disappearing act with Susan as he did with Daphne – Bless her pure, emotionless soul.
 "I need your help."

 "Really?"
 Susan blinked in surprise.
 The Harry Potter needing help?
 The whole school assumed that he was born with a 'How-to-do-whatever-you-want-and-get-away-with-it' manual.